fossunited/fossunited/docs/docs/manage-profile.md

 |----------------------------------------------|----------------------------------------------------------|
 | ![Edit Profile I](./assets/edit-profile.png) | ![Edit Profile II](./assets/edit-profile-additional.png) |

+### Show Community Activity

-**Note:** We also suggest you to enable "Show Community Activity" which will show all your activity and events you've attended.
+We also suggest you to enable "Show Community Activity" which will show all your activity and events you've attended.

 It shows activity as cards from: